Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "How to keep a face yoga session realistic during calendar gaps" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Realistic session: calendar gaps" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step